logi-web/games/README.md

 # Simple Link Lists with GitHub Pages
-A simple web application that transforms YAML lists into responsive, neat link collections.
+A simple web application that uses Jekyll to build YAML lists into responsive, neat link collections.
 Originally built for daily web [games](https://logi-web.github.io/games/), but perfect for any collection of links.

 ## Features
 - 🎨 Clean, responsive design